srinithi95/E-commerce-Website/README.md

-# COVID-19-essentials
+# final-project-pickle-rick
-e-commerce website to buy all the essentials for COVID-19
+final-project-pickle-rick created by GitHub Classroom 1.Button on homepage to show purchase history.